dotnet/android/Documentation/guides/building-apps/build-items.md

 Supports [Android Assets](https://developer.android.com/guide/topics/resources/providing-resources#OriginalFiles),
 files that would be included in the `assets` folder in a Java Android project.

-The `AndroidAsset` ItemGroup also supports additional metadata for generating [Asset Packs](https://developer.android.com/guide/playcore/asset-delivery).
+Starting with .NET 9 the `AndroidAsset` ItemGroup also supports additional metadata for generating [Asset Packs](https://developer.android.com/guide/playcore/asset-delivery).
 Adding the `AssetPack` attribute to and `AndroidAsset` will automatically generate an asset pack of that name.
-This feature is only supported when using the `.aab`
+This feature is only supported when the [`$(AndroidPackageFormat)`](#androidpackageformat) is set to `.aab`.
-`AndroidPackageFormat`.
 The following example will place `movie2.mp4` and `movie3.mp4` in separate asset packs.

 ```xml
 <ItemGroup>